lylhw13/vs_Hugo/content/post/zhaopin/wait_calssify.md

 工作遇到的最难的问题

-I am liu.
+自我介绍
+My name is liu.
 I graduated from xianjiaotong university with a master degree in 2016.
 I have over four years of experience in program developing.
 My main job is to develop and maintain the MEMS CAE software.
-I am experienced C/C++ and familiar with linux and tcp/ip.
+I am experienced C/C++ and familiar with linux and tcp/ip protocol.

+For me, my biggest advantage is cooperationg with others and I think I'm a good team player and I'm a person of great honesty to ohters.
+Also I am able to work under great pressure.
+I hope you can give me the chance.

+工作内容
-Half of my work is to solve funciton of physics and the left time is to develop
+My main job is to develop and maintain the MEMS CAE software suit.
+The software is used to do mulit-physics analysis.
+The software by solving physics equations, like Newton's Law, to simulate the deformation of the object which at some situation, for example force, electric and so on.
+The software can reduce the time and money for the progress.
+Half of my work is to solve funciton of physics and the left time is to develop.

-hardworking self-motivated team player

 power engineering

+- why are you interested in our company?
+    First of all, thank you for this interview opportunity.
+I am so honored to be here.

+    Your company has an impressive reputation.

-Thank you for giving me this chance.
+- Why are you qualified for this job?
+- What makes you a good fit for the company?

+Strengths:
+- I like to take initiative. 主动性很强
+- I like being proactive. 主动性很强
+- I am self-motivated.

+- I am open and willing to learn.
+- I am hard working.

+- I am a strong team player.
+- I am very team-oriented.

+- I am trustworthy
+- I am reliable
+- I have a strong sense of responsibility

+Weaknesses:

+- Why do you move around so much?
+I wanted to acquire as much knowledge as possible.

+- Do you have any question for us?
+Can you tell me what kind of projects that I will be involved if I got an offer on this job?
+Will there be any in-hours training from the company?

 工作中，通过物理分析，求解数学方程，使用python进行快速原型，最后C/C++代码落地。